JaredReisinger/order-fetcher/README.md

 For WooCommerce installations with a large number of historical orders, making use of the `--after` options is highly recommended.
 Similarly, use `--status processing` to only include orders that haven't been handled yet.
 (And then mark those orders as "completed" as soon as you deal with them.)

 When generating CSV output, the columns come directly from the item information in WooCommerce.
 More than likely, you'll want to use the `--sku` option to create CSV files on a sku-by-sku basis.

+## About column filtering

+The various `--omit...` and `--include` options control whether columns are included or omitted in the output.
+As a rule of thumb, columns are included for CSV file output for consistency across invocations, and the `--omit-...` options are enabled by default for screen output to reduce line-wrapping.
+If you need to _not_ omit columns for screen output, you can prefixthe option with `no`, as in `--no-omit-identical`.

+If the `--omit-...` options are too coarse, you can enable or disable individual columns using the `--include` and `--omit` options, or for complete control use the `--columns` option to specify _exactly_ what columns you want displayed and in what order they will appear.
+Using `--list-columns` will list all of the column names available.
+Do note that unless you use `--columns` to specify an exact set, the following columns are _always_ included: "order#", "date", "name", "email", "qty", and "total".

 ### Examples